inaimathi/langnostic/drafts/profiling-polymorphic-options.md

 		  (funcall len inserted))))))
 ```

+Let me highlight a few things, just to make them explicit.

+First, the `equality-benchmark` only compares numbers.
+I wanted a single type so that we could have a general comparison benchmark that includes `fgf-==`.
+I had to play some tricks to achieve this; in particular, I had to comment out the `fgf-== (a b)` method, because generalizing a method like this makes it unsealable.

+Second, the latter benchmark does not run against a sealed `fgf-==` method.
+Because there can't be a default fall-through case, I can't use a sealed `fgf-==` to compare keys on a polymorphic `cl-hamt:hash-dict`; it would throw errors.

-You'll notice that the chunkier of these benchmarks makes use of `generator`s exposed through `test-utils`.
+Third, that second benchmark makes use of `generator`s exposed through `test-utils`.
 If you don't want to set this up yourself, check out the [`benchmark.lisp` file in the main `clj` repo](https://github.com/inaimathi/clj/blob/master/src/benchmark.lisp).
 You should be able to just

 ```
 CL-USER> (ql:quickload :clj) (in-package :clj) (load "benchmark.lisp")